lycheeverse/lychee/README.md

     lychee [FLAGS] [OPTIONS] [--] [inputs]...

 FLAGS:
+        --dump                   Don't perform any link checking.
+Instead, dump all the links extracted from inputs that would be checked
     -E, --exclude-all-private    Exclude all private IPs from checking.
                                  Equivalent to `--exclude-private --exclude-link-local --exclude-loopback`
         --exclude-link-local     Exclude link-local IP address range from checking